| | | | |

 Caramelize the Onions

-• Heat the butter and oil in a large skillet over medium heat.
+• Heat the butter and olive oil in a large skillet over medium heat.
 When the butter has melted, add the onions and a dash each of salt and pepper.
 Cook, stirring frequently, for 4 to 6 minutes or until the onions begin to brown in spots.
 Turn the heat to low, cover the skillet, and cook, stirring occasionally, for 15 minutes or until soft and golden brown.
-Add a splash of water or stock as needed.
+Add a bit of water as needed to prevent the onions from sticking.

 Caramelized onions for a potato and gruyere gratin recipe.